-The Master of Science — Nurse Practitioner Track Degree Program prepares graduates to deliver care as nurse practitioners.
-In alignment with the school's vision to advance health, a primary goal of the nurse practitioner program is to improve the availability of culturally relevant primary care to underserved populations and educate clinicians to deliver care as a member of a health-care team.
+The Master of Science — Nurse Practitioner Degree Program prepares graduates to deliver care as nurse practitioners.
+In alignment with the school's vision to advance health, a primary goal of the nurse practitioner program is to improve the availability of culturally relevant primary care to underserved populations and educate clinicians to deliver care as a member of a health care team.

 Nurse practitioners are registered nurses who are prepared, through advanced education and clinical training, to provide a wide range of preventive and acute health care services to individuals of all ages.
-Nurse practitioners complete graduate-level education that leads to a master's degree.
-Nurse practitioners take health histories and provide complete physical examinations, diagnose and treat many common acute and chronic problems, interpret laboratory results and X-rays, prescribe and manage medications and other therapies, provide health teaching and supportive counseling with an emphasis on prevention of illness and health maintenance, and refer patients to other health professionals as needed.
+They complete health histories and provide physical examinations, diagnose and treat many common acute and chronic problems, interpret laboratory results and X-rays, prescribe and manage medications and other therapies, provide health teaching and supportive counseling with an emphasis on prevention of illness and health maintenance, and refer patients to other health professionals as needed.

-The Master of Science — Nurse Practitioner Track program is led by the Nursing Science and Health-Care Leadership Graduate Group, an interprofessional collection of more than 40 faculty from disciplines such as nursing, medicine, health informatics, nutrition, biostatistics, pharmacy, sociology and public health.
+Like the school’s other four graduate-degree programs, the Master of Science — Nurse Practitioner program is led by the Nursing Science and Health-Care Leadership Graduate Group, an interprofessional team of more than 50 faculty from disciplines including nursing, medicine, health informatics, nutrition, biostatistics, pharmacy, sociology and public health.

-Graduates are prepared to work as leaders of health-care teams and learn methods to continually critique and improve their care, provide care that is evidence-based, and to establish systems of care to address population health.
-All students must take core academic courses and complete a thesis as well as 720 hours of supervised clinical practice.
+Graduates are prepared to work as leaders of health care teams and learn methods to continually critique and improve care, provide care that is evidence-based, and establish systems of care to address population health issues.
+All students must complete core academic courses and a scholarly project as well as 720 hours of supervised clinical practice.

-Master of Science students take core courses plus electives and must complete a thesis.
-This is a 24-month program.
+The nurse practitioner program is a 24-month, year-round program.
 Core courses are offered summer, fall, winter and spring quarters.
-A mandatory Leadership Immersion Week serves as an orientation for students.
-This full-time, four-day experience runs Monday through Thursday the week before fall quarter begins.
-Throughout the week, students experience nursing leadership, team building and develop faculty relationships.
-The coursework provided that week serves as the foundation for the Nursing Science and Health-Care Leadership Graduate program curriculum.
+A mandatory Leadership Immersion Experience serves as an orientation for students.
+This full-time, three-day experience runs the week prior to the first summer quarter.
+Throughout their time together, students interact with School of Nursing leadership, participate in team building and develop one-on-one faculty relationships.
+The week serves as the foundation for the Nursing Science and Health-Care Leadership Graduate program curriculum.